mineiros-io/article-examples/README.md

 We can also help you with:
-- Terraform Modules for all types of infrastructure such as VPC's, Docker clusters, databases, logging and monitoring, CI, etc.
+- Terraform Modules for all types of infrastructure such as VPC's, Docker clusters, databases, logging, and monitoring, CI, etc.
-- Complex Cloud- and Multi Cloud environments.
+- Complex Cloud- and Multi-Cloud environments.
 - Consulting & Training on AWS, Terraform and DevOps.

 ## Reporting Issues